 Georgia Tech students:

 Your mailing address is as indicated on the Post Office website.
-Please DO NOT use the zip code 30318 or 30313 that is found using Google or MapQuest.
-Using these zip codes will cause your mail to be delivered to a local post office that is not associated with Georgia Tech or the Georgia Tech Post Office.
+Please DO NOT use the zip code 30318 or 30313 that is found using Google.
+Using these zip codes will cause your mail to be returned to the sender.

-To ensure you receive your anticipated items, please use the unique Georgia Tech zip code: 30332.
+To ensure you receive your anticipated items, please use the unique Georgia Tech zip code of 30332 and format your address as follows:

 351 Ferst Dr NW